Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 “It’s 120 degrees in Iraq and the soldiers are living in tents and they didn’t commit any crimes, so shut your mouths.”

-Temperatures in Phoenix this week are expected to rise 13° above the dangerous heatwave of 2003.
+Temperatures in Phoenix this week are expected to rise 13 degrees above the dangerous heatwave of 2003.

 Vice News reported that it is so hot in Arizona that dozens of flights have been canceled, tap water is running warm, and meteorologists cooked bacon and eggs on the sidewalk.